codingotaku/Animu-Downloaderu/README.md

 # Animu-Downloaderu
+Warning! the servers are down for some reason, so you may not be able to download anime.

 Animu Downloaderu is a java based software which helps you download your favorite anime as a batch.<br/>
 More details at https://codingotaku.com/apps/AnimuDownloaderu/